nomemory/andreinc-site/_posts/2024-04-08-from-the-circle-to-epicyles-part2.md

 ---
-title: "From the circle to epicycles (Part 2)"
+title: "From the circle to epicycles - Fourier Series (Part 2)"
 date: "2024-04-08"
 classes: wide
 usemathjax: false